 Melbourne is a food lover heaven!
 There are so many good restaurants and you can slice and dice them in so many ways.
 This is my view on the best mexican Melbourne restaurants I have visited and others that come highly recommended.
 Would love to know your view on the best mexican food in melbourne.
 Most of those listed below are in some interesting neighborhoods – check out my Melbourne’s Hidden Gems post here.

-Best Mexican Melbourne – The Newmarket Hotel St Kilda
+Melbourne Mexican Restaurants – The Newmarket Hotel St Kilda

 If it is modern Mexican you are after head to Newmarket.
 There is no sloppy sour cream or heavy on the guac here.
 The food is fresh and light and flavorsome.
 You can do a mix of smaller sharing plates, or a couple of sharing plates and then main meals or whatever combination you wish.
 Personally, I prefer the smaller sharing plates as I think they have some of the more interesting flavor combinations – and I prefer to try more things whenever possible.